Byte-Lab/Warbands/README.md

 #####How to set up your workspace:

 Clone the project.
-Then, in the projects directory run `gradle idea` or `gradle eclipse` depending on your IDE.
+Then, in the projects directory run `gradlew idea` or `gradlew eclipse` depending on your IDE.
 You now have all the necessary files to start developing.